TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-subprocess.rst

 Subprocess and Threads
 ----------------------

-Standard asyncio event loop supports running subprocesses from different threads by default.
+Standard asyncio event loop supports running subprocesses kutoka different threads by default.

 On Windows subprocesses are provided by :class:`ProactorEventLoop` only (default),